shichongrui/blog/_posts/2018-01-27-basement-living-room.md

 layout: post
 ---

 We started this project in June with demolition work on the room.
 And over 6 months later, it is finally done.
 There were many long nights and a lot of frustration.
 But we are very happy with how it turned out.
 A big thanks goes out to my dad for helping me with the wainscoting and demolition as well as my [brother in law](https://www.facebook.com/jrconstructionwy) (<- check out his work it's awesome) for helping me figure out how to use the paint sprayer.
+I couldn't have done it without the help of my amazing wife.
+She helped with so much, ripping boards, installing them, caulking, mudding, painting, and anything else I needed help with.
+I couldn't have done it without her.

 So after putting 1/4" drywall on the walls for the wainscoting as well as the ceiling, it was time to start putting on some wood.